Understanding Machine Unlearning Through the Lens of Mode Connectivity

 These configurations allow us to assess whether changes in sample learning order affect the emergence of MCU.

-\paragraph{Connectivity across Optimization Orders} While most unlearning methods use first-order (FO) gradients, recent studies demonstrate that unlearning can benefit from second-order information (curvature via Hessian) in case of LLMs~\citep{jia-etal-2024-soul} and discriminative tasks~\citep{cheng2024mubench}.
-We analyze MCU under two different SO settings: (a): both minimizers (models) are trained with second-order optimization, \textbf{SO-SO} in Table~\ref{tab:setting}; and (b): one minimizer is trained with first order optimization and the other trained with second-order optimization, \textbf{FO-SO} in Table~\ref{tab:setting}.
-This analysis helps us understand how different optimization dynamics shape the unlearning loss landscape.

-\paragraph{Compatibility across Unlearning Method} All unlearning methods share the common objective of removing knowledge of $D_f$ while retaining knowledge of $D_r$.
-We examine whether minimizers derived from different unlearning methods can be smoothly connected?
-We hypothesize that methods with similar formulation, inner-working, and objectives are more likely to establish connectivity.
-This experiment provides a lens into methodological similarity and compatibility of different unlearning methods~\citep{pmlr-v202-lubana23a}.\looseness-1
+In addition, we examine whether endpoints derived from different unlearning methods can be smoothly connected.
+We hypothesize that methods with similar formulation and inner mechanisms are more likely to establish connectivity.
+This experiment provides a lens into mechanistic similarity of different unlearning methods~\citep{pmlr-v202-lubana23a}.\looseness-1